-The focus of this week and next week is eating the most nutrient-dense food and dealing with adaptation symptoms.
+The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

-All questions commonly asked by people new to the carnivore diet will be covered, for example, what to eat, how to cook your meat, how much should you eat, what to drink, and whether you need to supplement.
+We’ll address the most common questions newcomers have about the carnivore diet such as what to eat, how to cook your meat, how much to eat, what to drink, and whether supplementation is necessary.

 For the first week of your plan, all you are going to eat is fresh unprocessed ruminant meat and ruminant liver.